Get in Touch

 • Permanently purging removed packages

-• Organizing auto/manual installation status
+• Managing auto/manual installation status

-• Performing a system-wide upgrade
+• Performing system-wide upgrades

 Advanced Package Management Operations

-• Executing advanced package management operations via the command line
+• Executing advanced operations via the command line

 • Verifying installed package files